-Given the current developments in North Korea and Iran, I am convinced that the solution to the ongoing crisis over the development of these country's nuclear and missile capability lies in conducting effective negotiations with other countries in the region from Saudi Arabia to Morocco to Tunisia, considering military force as our last resort.
-It is in the United States' and the rest of the worlds' common interest to learn from the lessons of the Cold War and prevent any nuclear arms race in the region.
+In addition, countries such as Singapore, the Philippines, Pakistan, and Indonesia have taken positive steps to combat terrorism.
+Terrorism, coupled with military buildups, poses a real and imminent threat to Asia's population and the global community.
+Above all else, the Korean peninsula, Taiwan Strait, Kashmir, and the volatile border between Afghanistan and Pakistan make the region the locus of conflict flashpoints.
+Given the current developments in North Korea, I am convinced that the solution to the ongoing crisis over the development of that country's nuclear and missile capabilities lies in conducting effective negotiations that include the United States and regional countries.
+It is in the United States' and the rest of the worlds' common interest to learn from the lessons of the Cold War and prevent any new nuclear arms race.